aufkrawall/pybecrasher/README.md

 ### Running the Test

-1. Place the included `run.bat` and `ue5_stress.py` files in a local folder.
+1. Unpack folder and run `pybecrasher.exe` or
+2. Install Python, open folder path in `cmd.exe` and type `python ue5_shader_stress.py`, if you prefer transparent non-binary source.
-2. Open `run.bat`, no admin privileges required.
+3. In both cases, no admin privileges required.